mondoohq/mondoo-operator/docs/rbac.md

   mondooSecretRef: mondoo-client
 ```

-## Node RBAC
+## RBAC rules for Mondoo Node Scanning

-The Mondoo node-scanner does not require access to the Kubernetes API server, thus a default service account with no permissions should suffice.
+To scan the Kubernetes nodes, Mondoo does not does not require access to the Kubernetes API server, thus a default service account with no permissions should suffice.

 > The `ServiceAccount` used by the node-scanner `Pod`s can be specified in the `MondooAuditConfig` object.